Find pictures or clip art online

 In the Search box, enter the type of image you're looking for.

 When the image results appear, click or tap the License drop down menu, and pick the licensing option you want.
+(If you don't see the License filter, make sure you're using a supported browser.)

 Try it Here's a link for dogs that is already set to Free to modify, share, and use commercially.
 If you want to narrow results to clip art (cartoon-like images), add "clip art" to the end of your search term or change Bing's Type filter to Clipart.